Car Musings (2005-12)

 I saw this car make its entrance on the display field at Pebble Beach in 1996.
 It was eerie to see the radiator fan twirling - driven by a white rubber fan belt - as the car cruised slowly by. (posted 8/3/11, permalink)

-This Brought Back Memories: Hemmings has posted a story with photos about the-off Mercer Cobra show car, a Virgil Exner redesign of a classic American automobile reinterpreted to contemporary tastes.
+This Brought Back Memories: Hemmings has posted a story with photos about the one-off Mercer Cobra show car, a Virgil Exner redesign of a classic American automobile reinterpreted to contemporary tastes.
+The car was constructed by Carrozzeria Sibona-Basano of Turin, a little-known and short-lived (only five years, 1962-66) but highly regarded Italian coachbuilder.
 I saw the Mercer-Cobra in person at the New York Auto Show in the mid-1960s.

-"Funded by the Copper Development Association and built by Carrozzeria Sibona-Bassano of Turin, the Mercer-Cobra was finished in late 1964 and whisked off to a world tour promoting the CDA."
+"Funded by the Copper Development Association, the Mercer-Cobra was finished in late 1964 and whisked off to a world tour promoting the CDA."
 RM sold it at Monterey for $600,000. (posted 7/20/11, permalink)

 American Graffiti, Philadelphia-Style: I always enjoy watching the 1973 movie, 'American Graffiti'.
 Set in 1962, it's about a couple of high schools grads who spend on one night hanging out, cruising the strip with their buddies before they go off to college.
 I can identify with it because of the time frame - I graduated from high school in '61 - but have trouble relating to the California setting and the coolness of the cars in the film.